Nishitha-E/Palindrome-Checker/README.md

 This Palindrome Checker is a web application that checks if a word, phrase, or number is the same forwards and backwards.
 It handles text, numbers, and ignores spaces, punctuation, and case to provide accurate results with smooth animation.

 ---
-This Palindrome Checker is a simple yet efficient web application that allows users to verify if a word, phrase, or number is a palindrome — a sequence that reads the same backward as forward.
-It handles both text and numbers, and automatically ignores spaces, punctuation, and letter/number case to ensure accurate palindrome detection.
 Features
 ---
 🔄 Works with both Strings and Numbers: Enter any word, phrase, or numeric sequence.